RMerl/asuswrt-merlin/README-merlin.txt

             ACSD are now blocked by the firewall.
    - FIXED: You could not define time periods on the Parental Control calendar under IE (backported from 374)
+   - FIXED: Wireless client list would sometime return incorrect hostname or be missing IP.

 3.0.0.4.372.31_2: